fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Export

 The `export` section contains a URL or partial URL for __indirect export__.
-Its meaning depends on the kind and verb of the message.
+Its meaning depends on the kind and verb of the message:

-For capabilities with the `collect` verb, the `export` section contains the URL of the collector which can accept indirect export for the schema defined by the `parameters` and `results` sections of the capability, using the protocol identified by the URL's schema.
+- For capabilities with the `collect` verb, the `export` section contains the URL of the collector which can accept indirect export for the schema defined by the `parameters` and `results` sections of the capability, using the protocol identified by the URL's schema.
 If the URL schema is `mplane-http`, result messages matching the capability can be directly sent to the collector at the given URL via HTTP `POST`.
 Otherwise, the binding between elements in the capability's registry and representations of these elements in the export protocol is protocol-specific.

-For capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the component can indirectly export results, or a URL schema identifying a protocol over which the component can export to arbitrary collectors.
+- For capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the component can indirectly export results, or a URL schema identifying a protocol over which the component can export to arbitrary collectors.

-For specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the component should indirectly export results.
+- For specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the component should indirectly export results.
 A receipt will be returned for such specifiations.

 Capabilities with an `export` section can only be used by specifications with a matching `export` section.
 If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability.